ys-yap/ys-yap.github.io/content/authors/admin/_index.md

 #    url: https://phys.site.nthu.edu.tw/index.php?Lang=en

 # Short bio (displayed in user profile at end of posts)
 bio: Intrigued by the heavenly waltz of particles in our cosmos.
-My research looks into the interplay between particle physics, gravitation, and cosmology.
+My research looks into the intricate interplay between particle physics, gravitation, and cosmology.

 # Interests to show in About widget
 interests: